Wyatt-Zhu/Wyatt-Zhu.github.io/index.md

 # Hobby
 Music (Mostly Canton-pop), Movie (Writing some simple reivews), Badminton, Travelling \
-Begin to travel by myself since 15(2016) and have been to Shanghai, Zhejiang(Wuzhen Town, Hangzhou, Zhoushan), Changsha, Qingdao, Chongqing, Chinwangtao.
-Planning to go Hongkong and Tibet.\
+Begin to travel by myself since 15 (2016) and have been to Shanghai, Zhejiang (Wuzhen Town, Hangzhou, Zhoushan), Changsha, Qingdao, Chongqing, Chinwangtao.
+Planning to go to Hongkong and Tibet.\
 Personal Blog: [42x24](https://42x24.fun) (the same name as the wechat public account)